jeffgrunewald/firebase-verifyid-rs/README.md

 * A `FirebaseAuthLayer` Axum middleware layer for injecting the check into the application router.

 The `settings.rs` module provides the configuration knobs for customizing the behavior of the crate.
-The only required configuration value is the Firebase Project Number for configuring the `iss` and `aud` values of the auth token.
+The only required configuration value is the Firebase Project ID for configuring the `iss` and `aud` values of the auth token.
 Other config values of note are the duration the cache task should wait before refreshing the public keys and timing fields for validating the token is unexpired within tolerances and boundaries.